our footprint

 We aim to reduce scope 1 and 2 emissions by 46% by 2030 compared to 2019.

-We will share the highs and lows in the pursuit of this goal here and through our blog.
+Here and via our blog we will take you through the highs and lows in the pursuit of this goal.

-To achieve our SBT, we aim for a minimum annual reduction of 4.2%.
-This chart shows our current progress and estimate for the future (12/2022).
+To achieve our SBT we aim for an annual reduction of at least 4.2%.
+This graph shows our current progress and estimate for the future (12/2022).

-*Read more about our SBT and why it replaces our CO2 neutrality on our blog.
+*Read more about how our SBT came about and why it replaces our CO2 neutrality on our blog.

-We are happy to support you in finding your own way in corporate responsibility.
+We are happy to support you in finding your own way in responsible entrepreneurship.
 Do not hesitate to contact us with your questions!